LucasBehrendt/battleship/README.md

 - If the user inputs invalid parameters a relevant error message will be displayed that lets the user type a valid option.

-- When the choises are made, the board size and number of ships are printed out and the game begins.
+- When the choices are made, the board size and number of ships are printed out and the game begins.

 <details>